 Frequently Asked Questions

-The frequently asked questions listed below were written by Lawrence Taylor - Dean of the National College DUI Defense
+by Lawrence Taylor - Dean of the National

-1. What do police officers look for when searching for drunk drivers on the highways?
+officers look for when searching for drunk

 1. Turning with a wide radius